ecourtial/php-bmp-converter/README.md

 * This small library allows you to parse a standard Windows BMP file (generic information + pixel by pixel).
 * No third party libraries required.
 It is only based on native PHP functions.
-* It also provides a basic feature to edit an existing BMP file (with the _gd_ extension required).
+* It also provides a basic feature to edit an existing BMP file (for this feature you will need the _gd_ PHP extension).

 ## Limitations